-The California Institute for Human Science annually reviews its policies and procedures to ensure adherence to BPPE regulations and WSCUC Standards.
-If policies, fees, regulations change, the Administration reserves the right to amend the catalog and procedures, including changes in guidelines, policies, curriculum and courses, procedures, and tuition while always maintaining the student and the school's best interest.
+The California Institute for Human Science generally reviews its policies and procedures on an annual basis to ensure adherence to BPPE regulations and WSCUC Standards.
+The Administration reserves the right to amend the catalog and procedures, including changes in guidelines, policies, curriculum and courses, procedures, and tuition.